-This recipe makes about 15 fish cakes that serve 5 as an appetizer or 3 as a main course accompanied by a lentil salad, easy chickpea salad or a rice dish like lemon rice with brown rice.
+This Indian mackerel recipe makes about 15 fish cakes that serve 5 as an appetizer or 3 as a main course accompanied by a lentil salad, easy chickpea salad or a rice dish like lemon rice with brown rice.
 You can even pair the fish cakes with rice and a simple spinach dal curry.
 If you’re looking for a low-carb dinner, pair these fish patties with a light soup like roasted pumpkin soup.

 Mackerel fish cakes without potatoes